dangtuanhuy/assembla-to-jira-migration/README.md

 ### Scrum/Kanban board

+Using the Agile extension, create the sprints and populate the scrum/kanban board.

 18. Create sprints
 19. Update board

 ### Manual cleanup

+Finally, cleanup actions need to be taken to finish things off.

 20. Deactivate users not needed
 21. Give admin rights to relevant users